filipecalegario/awesome-generative-ai/README.md

 ## The Generative AI Area: history and maps

+* [🔥🔥🔥] [AI Depot - Discover New AI Tools](https://aidepot.co/): collection of AI tools organized by tags and presented in a card format
 * [AI exploded on the scene at the end of 2022 / Twitter](https://twitter.com/RamaswmySridhar/status/1613271413020037120): categories for analyzing tools of Generative AI
 * [🔥🔥🔥] [Generative AI Database](https://aaronsim.notion.site/Generative-AI-Database-Types-Models-Sector-URL-API-more-b5196c870594498fb1e0d979428add2d): a database in Notion with types, models, sectors, URLs, and APIs
 * [🔥🔥🔥] [Mapping the Generative AI landscape | Antler](https://www.antler.co/blog/generative-ai)